Security enhancements for Microsoft Edge

 While most websites are safe, some sites have been designed to steal personal information or gain access to your system’s resources.
 Thieves by nature don’t care about rules, and will use any means to take advantage of victims, most often using trickery or hacking:

-Trickery.
-Means using things like “phishing” attacks to convince a person to enter a banking password into a website that looks like the bank, but isn’t.
+Trickery uses things like “phishing” attacks to convince a person to enter a banking password into a website that looks like the bank, but isn’t.

-Hacking.
-Means attacking a system through malformed content that exploits subtle flaws in a browser, or in various browser extensions, such as video decoders.
+Hacking attacks a system through malformed content that exploits subtle flaws in a browser, or in various browser extensions, such as video decoders.
 This exploit lets an attacker run code on a device, taking over first a browsing session, and perhaps ultimately the entire device.

 While trickery and hacking are threats faced by every browser, it’s important that we explore how Microsoft Edge addresses these threats and is helping make the web a safer experience.